fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

 - Increased time and effort required to mimic a native UI and feel
 - Not all device and native features (fully) supported
-- Risk of being rejected by Apple if app does not feel native enough (for example, a simple website)
+- Risk of being rejected by Apple if app does not feel 'native' enough (for example, a simple website)

 **Where Hybrid Apps Work Best**